 In most cases, you have two years from the date of your car accident to claim injury in Florida.
-This time limit is established by Florida’s statute of limitations, or Florida Statute § 95.11(3)(a).
-If you are pursuing a wrongful death lawsuit, Florida Statute § 95.11(4)(d) also gives you two years to file.
+Florida’s statute of limitations establishes this time limit.
+Similarly, if you are pursuing a wrongful death lawsuit, the state gives you two years to file.

-Failing to file a lawsuit in time can prevent you from receiving compensation, even if there is strong evidence in your defense.
+Failing to file a lawsuit before the deadline can prevent you from receiving financial compensation, even if there is strong evidence against the at-fault party.
 Few exceptions apply, and various processes, such as negotiations with insurers, can delay your case.
 The sooner you get started, the better.

 Building a Personal Injury Case Takes Time

-There are many steps to building a personal injury case, and each one is time-consuming.
+Building a personal injury case involves several steps, and each one is time-consuming.
 A lawyer with our firm must investigate your accident, gather evidence, and calculate your damages.
-They may begin seeking compensation by filing an insurance claim, and settlement negotiations can take a while.
+They may begin seeking compensation by filing an auto insurance claim, and settlement negotiations can take a while.

-There are also things that you must follow through with, as well.
+There are also certain things that you must follow through with.
 For example, you must see a doctor and receive a diagnosis for your injuries.
 They may have to refer you to specialists, and it can take time to secure an appointment with each of these medical professionals.